Take part in the African American Read-In!

 Celebrate Black History Month by taking part in the National African American Read-In.
 Sponsored by the Black Caucus of the National Council of Teachers of English (NCTE) and NCTE, and endorsed by the International Literacy Association, the goal is to document readers making the celebration of African American literacy a traditional part of Black History Month activities.

-The African American Read-In will again be celebrated for the entire month of February, beginning February 1 and ending on February 28.
+The African American Read-In will again be celebrated for the entire month of February, beginning February 1 and ending on February 28 (or 29).

 Schools, churches, libraries, bookstores, community and professional organizations, and interested citizens can make literacy a significant part of Black History Month by hosting and coordinating community Read-Ins.